Skip to content

 On top of all that, women in almost any industry, not just the trades, must perform exceptional work to “prove themselves.”
 An issue of Gender and Society stated that “a lot of experimental research has shown that people rate the same performance as better when told it was done by a man.”
 It can be daunting for women trying to enter a skilled trade because they must perform extremely well for others to perceive them as comparable to male workers.

-This all paints a depressing picture for women looking to enter trade jobs.
+This all paints a dim picture for women looking to enter trade jobs.
 But the future may be looking up.

 The Future of Women in Trade Industries